weichiyao/TimeVaryingData_LTRCforests/README.md

 # LTRCforests for Time-Varying Covariate Data

 In the paper "**Ensemble Methods for Survival Function Estimation with Time-Varying Covariates**", we generalize the conditional inference and relative risk forests to allow time-varying covariates and propose two forest algorithms `CIF-TV` and `RSF-TV`.
 The proposed methods by design can handle survival data with *all* combinations of left-truncation and right-censoring in the survival outcome, and with both time-invariant and time-varying covariates.
-For this matter, we call the methodology as `LTRC CIF` and `LTRC RRF` for general speaking.
+We name the methods `LTRC CIF` and `LTRC RRF` when referring to the conditional inference forest and relative risk forest, respectively.

 The [pkg](./pkg/) folder contains the R package [LTRCforests](https://cran.r-project.org/web/packages/LTRCforests/LTRCforests.pdf), available on CRAN.

 We here provide analysis codes for the paper, as well as the analysis codes for time-invariant covariate data, in [analysis](./analysis/) folder.
-[Supplemental Material](./analysis/doc/supplemental_material.pdf) can be found in the subfolder [doc](./analysis/doc/).
+[Supplemental Material](./analysis/doc/supplemental_material.pdf) for the paper can be found in the subfolder [doc](./analysis/doc/).

 ## Analysis Codes
 We provide analysis codes for "Ensemble Methods for Survival Data with Time-Varying Covariates", as well as the analysis codes for time-invariant covariate data.